hsiaoyi0504/ImageProcessingTechniques/highDynamicRangeImaging.md

 	+ A variant of LK optical flow
 	+ A strategy to obtain HDR video

-### Ghost effect removal
+### Ghost Effect Removal

 ### Alternative to HDR imaging
 - Exposure Fusion
 	+ Two series of paper
 		+ Mertens, Tom, Jan Kautz, and Frank Van Reeth.
 "Exposure fusion."
 Computer Graphics and Applications, 2007.
 PG'07.
 15th Pacific Conference on.
 IEEE, 2007.
 		+ Mertens, Tom, Jan Kautz, and Frank Van Reeth.
 "Exposure fusion: A simple and practical alternative to high dynamic range photography."
 Computer Graphics Forum.
 Vol. 28.
 No. 1.
 Blackwell Publishing Ltd, 2009.
-			+ Scalar-weighted map is first generated based on the quality measurement (contrast, saturation, well-exposedness) of the exposure bracketed image, then the fusion is performed in the multiresolution manner (Gaussian pyramids of the weighted map and Laplacian pyramids of the original image)
+			+ Scalar-weighted map is first generated based on the quality measurement (contrast, saturation, well-exposedness) of the exposure bracketed image, then the fusion is performed in the multiresolution manner (Each layer of the Laplacian pyramid of resulting image is computed by the pixel-based multiplication if Gaussian pyramids of the weighted map with Laplacian pyramids of the original image)

 ## Software
 - [HDR_Toolbox](https://github.com/banterle/HDR_Toolbox)